victorvinicius33/victorvinicius33/README.md

 I'm Victor Vinícius, a Web Developer Fullstack and graduating in Electrical Engineering.
 I've always been a hardware enthusiast, and now i'm venturing into software.

-🕹 A huge retro games fan, 🎶 Metal fan and Bossa Nova lover (I like to play it on my guitar, every now and then).
+🕹 A huge retro games, 🎶 Metalhead and 🎻 Bossa Nova fan (I like to play it on my guitar, every now and then).

 I'm living in Recife PE, in Brazil.
 I've finished a Fullstack Software Developer course at Cubos Academy 👨‍💻, and i'm doing a degree in Electrical Engineering at UFPE 👨‍🎓.
 I'm currently looking for my first job in the Web Development field.